BayonetArch/termux-nvim-setup/README.md

 > [!WARNING]
-> *only use the github or fdroid version of github*
+> *only use the github or fdroid version of termux as the playstore version is outdated*

 ## installation